Widecombe in the Moor: History

 The name is thought to derive from 'Withy-combe' which means Willow Valley.
 According to Widecombe's official website, there are 196 households in the village, although its large and sprawling parish stretches for many miles and encompasses dozens of isolated cottages and moorland farms.
 The parish is surrounded, clockwise from the north, by the parishes of Manaton, Ilsington, Ashburton, Buckland-in-the-Moor, Holne and Dartmoor Forest.

 Tourism is a major source of income for Widecombe today, and within a small area of the village there are several gift shops, one cafe and two pubs (the Old Inn and the Rugglestone Inn).

 The village is known for Widecombe Fair, held annually and celebrated by a folksong of the same name, featuring "Old Uncle Tom Cobley and All".
 Its words were first published in 1880, and the characters from the song are featured in many of the souvenirs on sale in the local shops.
 Also popular are the traditional Toby Jugs; a type of mug, with a handle, shaped as a three-dimensional caricature of a person's head, sometimes fictional, sometimes a celebrity.

+North Hall

+North Hall Manor was a medieval Manor House, likely built in the 13th century, that served as a central hub for the village.
+Archaeological findings suggest the site was historically significant, featuring a large moat roughly 10 metres wide and 4 metres deep.
+The earliest known lords of the manor of Widecombe (specifically North Hall) were the family of Ralph (or FitzRalph) who are believed to have held the manor from circa 1216, residing at North Hall, just north of the church.